ridhirebuts/ridhirebuts.github.io/about.md

 We live in a world where most Indian news outlets are dedicated to the "left" and the "right" – making the news increasingly polarised.
 We live in a world where misinformation spreads far faster than the truth –- making it increasingly difficult to know what is real and what is not.

-I am Ridhi.
-Kashmiri and a freelance journalist studying Cultural Studies and linguistic heritage of Kashmir.
+I'm Ridhi, a Kashmiri freelance journalist studying the cultural studies and linguistic heritage of Kashmir.
+I attempt to draw attention to lesser known truths and dissect complex narratives.

 ### Contact me